douglasgscofield/bioinfo/scripts/README.md

 Yet another wrinkle occurs if there is coverage at this site, but it has all been removed as a result of options to `samtools mpileup`, such as `--rf` to remove some reads based on SAM flag values.
-In these cases, coverage is 0, but there are *four* columns of rather confused-looking output with blanks in the base and quality columns and quality characters in the mapping quality column.
+In these cases, coverage is 0, but there are *four* columns of rather confused-looking output with empty base and quality columns and quality characters in the mapping quality column.